-I built this cross-platform utility as a prototype implementation of Ironclad's core idea — an open-source password manager organised around an elegantly simple JSON data store.
+I built this cross-platform utility as a prototype implementation of Ironclad's core idea — an open-source password manager organised around a simple JSON data store.

 Complexity is the enemy of security, and Ironclad is as uncomplicated as possible.
 A password database is a simple JSON file which you can view using the

 $ ironclad dump